 The site is controlled by the Wannacomet Water Company, an enterprise account of the Town of Nantucket.
-The Town-owned site is occupied by the Wannacomet Water Company office, two pumping stations and three gravel packed production wells.
-It is the Water Company’s primary goal at this site to protect existing groundwater quality and water supply assets including electrical and water supply utilities located within the limits of the existing roadways, while supporting a co-located solar project to offset 100% of the Company’s electricity.
+The Town-owned site is the primary location of Wannacomet Water Company operations, including the Wannacomet Water Company office, two pumping stations and three gravel packed production wells.
+It is the Water Company’s goal to protect existing groundwater quality and operate water supply assets, while supporting a co-located solar project to offset 100% of the Company’s electricity costs.

 The Wannacomet Water Company’s “Wyer’s Valley” property has been identified as the most viable location to host a public solar farm on the island.
 Other sites, such as the Nantucket Memorial Airport and Madaket landfill, have been reviewed in detail with each having significant challenges that prohibit the development of clean energy generating facilities in the foreseeable future.

-- At the 2011 Annual Town meeting, the motion pursuant to Article 97: “Long-term Lease Authorization: Wannacomet” was unanimously adopted by voice vote.
-The article authorizes the Nantucket Water Commission to enter into a lease of the Wyers Valley property and to execute a power purchase agreement for terms up to 20 years.
-Public support for municipal solar projects was reaffirmed in 2016 with the unanimous approval of Article 90 “Lease of Town Land for Renewable Energy Projects and Article 91 “PILOT Agreements for Renewable Energy Facilities.”
+- At the 2011 Annual Town meeting, the motion pursuant to Annual Town Meeting Article 97: “Long-term Lease Authorization: Wannacomet” was unanimously adopted by voice vote.
+This article authorizes the Nantucket Water Commission to enter into a lease of the Wyers Valley property and to execute a power purchase agreement for terms up to 30 years.
+Public support for municipal solar projects was reaffirmed in 2016 with the unanimous approval of Annual Town Meeting Article 90 “Lease of Town Land for Renewable Energy Projects and Article 91 “PILOT Agreements for Renewable Energy Facilities.”

 - On August 9, 2019, the Town of Nantucket issued a Request for Proposal (RFP) for the development of municipal solar projects at a variety of Town facilities and properties, including: the Surfside Wastewater Treatment Plant (WWTP), Nantucket Memorial Airport, DPW, Public Schools, Public Safety Facility, and Wannacomet Water Company properties.